Active Learning Principles for In-Context Learning with Large Language Models: Active In-context Learning

-We focus on the most prevalent families of active learning algorithms that are \textit{uncertainty} sampling, \textit{diversity} sampling and \textit{similarity} (also known as test-aware sampling)~\cite{aclsurvey_emnlp22}.
-We acknowledge that there are more data selection algorithms for few-shot exemplars that are not considered in our experiments, such as MEAL~\cite{Kksal2022MEALSA}, Q-learning \cite{zhang-etal-2022-active}, Self Adaptive \cite{Wu2022SelfadaptiveIL}, SG-ICL \cite{Kim2022SelfGeneratedIL}, MI \cite{sorensen-etal-2022-information}, \textit{inter alia}.
-However, these algorithms fall beyond the scope of our analysis, as our objective is to gain insights into active learning principles for in-context learning, rather than benchmarking all available in-context demonstration sampling algorithms.
-Additionally, there are techniques, complementary to the aforementioned few-shot exemplar selection methods, such as prompt re-ordering~\cite{lu-etal-2022-fantastically} and calibration~\cite{Zhao2021CalibrateBU}, which can further enhance the performance of few-shot learning.
+We build few-shot data acquisition algorithms inspired by the most prevalent AL algorithmic families that are \texttt{uncertainty} sampling, \texttt{diversity} sampling and \texttt{similarity} (also known as test-aware sampling)~\cite{aclsurvey_emnlp22}.
+We acknowledge that there are more elaborate demonstration selection methods for in-context learning that are not considered in our experiments, such as Q-learning \cite{zhang-etal-2022-active}, Self Adaptive \cite{Wu2022SelfadaptiveIL}, SG-ICL \cite{Kim2022SelfGeneratedIL}, MI \cite{sorensen-etal-2022-information}, \textit{inter alia}.
+These methods fall beyond the scope of our analysis, as our objective is to gain insights into AL principles for in-context learning, rather than benchmarking all available demonstration sampling algorithms.
+Additionally, there are techniques, complementary to the aforementioned few-shot data selection methods, such as calibration~\cite{Zhao2021CalibrateBU} and prompt re-ordering~\cite{lu-etal-2022-fantastically}, which can further enhance few-shot learning performance, while also being out of the scope of our work.

-\paragraph{Random} The overarching objective of any data selection method, such as active learning algorithms, is to indentify data points that, however used, yield superior models compared to randomly sampled data from the same pool. \paragraph{Diversity} The first data selection method that we use as a representative for the diversity family of methods is a simple clustering technique.
-Specifically, we first encode all data points in the pool with \texttt{Sentence-BERT} ~\cite{reimers-gurevych-2019-sentence} embeddings and then we perform k-means clustering.\footnote{We use the implementation from \url{https://www.sbert.net/examples/applications/clustering/}.} We choose the number of clusters to be $k$ and select, similar to \citet{Yu2022GenerateRT}.
-The intuition behind this approach is that a diverse set of in-context example might be more beneficial than randomly sampling the set, as it ensures that the selected demonstration will most likely include complementary information.
+\paragraph{\texttt{Random}} The overarching objective of any data selection method, like AL algorithms, is to identify data points that, however used, yield superior models compared to randomly sampled data from the same pool which we consider as a baseline method.

+\paragraph{\texttt{Diversity}} The first data selection method that we use as a representative for the diversity family of methods is a simple clustering technique, similar to \citet{Yu2022GenerateRT}.
+Specifically, we first encode all data points in the pool of unlabeled data with \texttt{Sentence-BERT} ~\cite{reimers-gurevych-2019-sentence} embeddings and then we perform k-means clustering.\footnote{We use the implementation from \url{https://www.sbert.net/examples/applications/clustering/}.} We choose the number of clusters to be $k$ and select one data point from each cluster.
+The underlying principle of this approach is that leveraging a diverse set of in-context examples can offer greater advantages compared to random sampling.
+This selection strategy ensures that the chosen demonstrations are likely to encompass a broad range of information, enhancing the overall effectiveness of the learning process.